ngxson/ggml-easy/README.md

 As a header-only library, using ggml-easy is straightforward:

 1. Include the headers in your project
-2. Make sure you have GGML as a dependency
+2. Make sure you have GGML as a dependency in `CMakeLists.txt`
 3. Use the `ggml_easy` namespace in your code

 Example: